ethersphere/SWIPs/SWIPs/swip-20.md

 3. Resetting committed stake
     - Manually change the price in the price oracle
     - Confirm if it is possible to withdraw funds from the stake after the change
-    - Check if, when the price of BZZ goes up, you are be able to withdraw your excess as per the operator
+    - Check if, when the price of BZZ goes up, you are be able to withdraw your excess

-A question for an imagined worst-case scenario: If the price of BZZ increases incrementally, which incentivises nodes to withdraw funds, and this happens simultaneously for many nodes, could that put the network as a whole in danger?

 ## Copyright